southwick-associates/B4W-19-01/code/summary/compare-implan-sectoring.md

 Find Disagreements in Implan (536) Sectoring Schemes
 ================
-February 16, 2020
+February 17, 2020

 ## Motivation

 Running Implan depends on mapping spending categories (“Food - Groceries”, etc.) to implan sectors.
 We currently store these sectoring schemes (or category-sector crosswalks) separately by activity (fish, hunt, etc.).
-For efficiency, we should consider using a master sector scheme as a single source of truth, and only change it when (1) new categories are needed, or (2) the sectoring scheme needs updating.
+For efficiency, we might consider using a master sector scheme as a single source of truth, and only change it when (1) new categories are needed, or (2) the sectoring scheme needs updating.